survoai/humalect-docs/docs/03-components-and-their-relationship.md

 2. Let's say there are two running environments i.e. test/testing and production.
 3. There are two running projects present in the cluster i.e. api and fda.
 These are two different code repositories being deployed on the same cluster.
 4. Each of these has two pipelines each, one for each environment.
-5. Each pipeline has multiple deployments as and when new code is commited or whenever a pipeline is deployed manually.
+5. Each pipeline has multiple deployments as and when new code is committed or whenever a pipeline is deployed manually.

 ### Troubleshooting
 Need help?
 [Contact](./../docs/Contact-us/reach-out-to-us) us